Tongariro National Park – all you need to know!

 Hiking the Tongariro Alpine Crossing

-The first time we were in New Zealand, back in 2002, we didn’t visit Tongariro National Park.
-We weren’t much into hiking yet, otherwise we would never have skipped this as it’s a true hikers paradise.
+The first time I was in New Zealand, back in 2002, I didn’t visit Tongariro National Park.
+I wasn’t much into hiking yet, otherwise I would never have skipped this as it’s a true hikers paradise.
 New Zealand’s most famous day hike is the Tongariro Alpine Crossing and although you will not be the only one on this famous tramp, it’s very much worth it.
-Trust us!
+Trust me!

 If you are not planning on doing the Tongariro Alpine Crossing or the Northern Circuit, there are plenty of other short walks around the park that will give you a great feeling of its unique natural features.
 You can see waterfalls, explosion craters and of course the volcanoes.
 You can find an online brochure of all walks on the Department of Conservation website.

-Whakapapa is the main village but we didn’t find it very attracting.
-Instead, we stayed in National Park Village, at the National Park Backpackers.
-There were no real facilities here but the views from the campsite are just stunning.
-When the skies cleared, we had perfect views of all three volcanoes in the distance.
-When you have finished hiking, make sure you will go and have dinner at The Station, where we had some of the best food of our whole six week trip.
-Groceries and gas are best bought in Turangi, about 50 kilometers away from Whakapapa.
-Otherwise you will have to shop at the gas station, which turns out to be rather expensive.
+Whakapapa is the main village but I didn’t find it very attracting, especially now that Chateau Tongariro is closed.
+Instead, I stayed in National Park Village, at the National Park Backpackers and the Alpine Lodge.
+There were no real facilities here other than a few restaurants and a gas station, but the views from the village are just stunning.
+When the skies were clear, I had perfect views of all three volcanoes in the distance.
+When you have finished hiking, make sure you will go and have dinner at The Station.
+Groceries and gas are best bought in Turangi, about 50 kilometers away from Whakapapa, or in Taumarunui, just before National Park Village.

 Conclusion and disclaimer